SapitoSucio/froggo-guides/docs/script_commands.md

 \***rentitem** **<item id\>**,**<time\>**{,**<account_id\>**};
 \***rentitem** "**<item name\>**",**<time\>**{,**<account_id\>**};

-Creates a rental item in the attached character's inventory.
+Creates a rental item in the attached character`s inventory.
 The item will expire in **<time\>** seconds and be automatically deleted.
 When receiving a rental item, the character will receive a message in their chat window.
 The character will also receive warning messages in their chat window before the item disappears.